pwoidke/react-sudoku/README.md

-# Getting Started with Create React App
+# React Sudoku

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based on [SuGOku](https://sugoku.herokuapp.com/).

 ## Available Scripts